Azure-Samples/Azure-Functions-IoT-TimeSeries-Analytics/README.md

 ## Overview

-**IoT Alerting System** helps to monitor temperature and humidity conditions and inform responsible technicians for unexpected changes in the values.
+**IoT Alerting System** helps to monitor temperature and humidity conditions to inform responsible technicians for unexpected changes in the values using time-series analysis techniques.

 The project has the following architecture:

 ![IoT Alerting System Architecture](https://github.com/Azure-Samples/Azure-Functions-IoT-TimeSeries-Analytics/blob/master/Images/Architecture.PNG "IoT Alerting System Architecture")

 A group of devices is monitoring machine temperature and ambient humidity.
 On the devices are deployed **two functions - one for monitoring machine temperature and another one for ambient humidity**.
-The functions monitor if the values are above predefined threshold and if so, they send the data to a **IoT Hub**.
+The functions monitor if the values are above predefined threshold and if so, send the data to a **IoT Hub**.
 In the IoT Hub the data is filtered and it is sent to one of the configured **Event Hubs** to persist in **Time Series Insights** or pass it for aggregation by **Azure Stream Analytics**.
 If there are more events than predefined threshold in **Azure Stream Analytics** an **Azure Function** is triggered to send an email to the responsible technician.

-A several steps walkthrough for building the project  is provided below.
+A walkthrough for building the project is provided below.

 ## Walkthrough

 ### 1. Setting Up Edge Devices

-Finding and using a real IoT device is sometimes difficult that is why we will use Azure VM instead.
+Finding and using a real IoT device is sometimes difficult so we will use Azure VM instead.

 Please follow the instructions in this tutorial to [deploy Azure IoT Edge runtime on Azure Linux VM](https://docs.microsoft.com/en-us/azure/iot-edge/tutorial-simulate-device-linux "deploy Azure IoT Edge runtime on Azure Linux VM").